psealock/gutenberg/docs/reference/deprecated.md

  - `isPrivate: true` has been removed from the Block API.
 Please use `supports.inserter: false` instead.
  - `wp.utils.isExtraSmall` function removed.
 Please use `wp.viewport.*` instead.
 - `getInserterItems`: The `allowedBlockTypes` argument was removed and the `parentUID` argument was added.
 - `getFrecentInserterItems` selector removed.
-Please use `getInserterItems` instead.
+Please use `getInserterItems` and sort descending by [ 'utility', 'frecency' ] instead.
 - `getSupportedBlocks` selector removed.
 Please use `canInsertBlockType` instead.

 ## 3.0.0